Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 • vegetable oil (I like sunflower)

-• about 1/2 cup of water, vegetable or meat stock (preferably home-made)
+• about 2 cups cold water, vegetable or meat stock (preferably home-made)

 • 1 tsp salt or to taste